 - Effective Date Range: (Optional) Add a date range for the equivalency (or leave these dates blank).

 - Effective dates “limit” an equivalency.
 When you set an effective begin date, the equivalency will be “inactive” for transfer courses earlier than the begin date.
 If you leave the begin date blank, the equivalency is considered “active” from the “beginning of time”.

 - When you set an effective end date, the equivalency will be inactive for transfer courses following the end date.
 If you leave an end date blank, your equivalency is effectively active until the “end of time”.

-- Public View Hide?: (Optional) Checking this checkbox allows you to elect to remove this equivalent from the Public View.
-It will not be displayed on your website, even if you have enabled the Public View.2
+- Public View Hide?: (Optional) Checking this checkbox allows you to elect to remove this equivalency from the Public View.
+It will not be displayed on your website, even if you have enabled the Public View.1

 - You might hide an equivalency for any number of reasons.
-For example, perhaps you have created the equivalency for a single student, maybe the academic department only assigns the equivalency to certain students after a case-by-case review, or any other number of reasons.
+For example, perhaps you have created the equivalency for a single student or maybe the academic department only assigns the equivalency to certain students after a case-by-case review.

 - Public Note: (Optional) Add any information that you would like to publicly display when this equivalency is viewed in the Public View and when authorized staff look at it.

-- Internal Note: (Optional) Add any information that you would like to be available to authorized staff only.
+- Private Note: (Optional) Add any information that you would like to be available to authorized staff only.
 These notes will be hidden from the Public View.

-- Click the button to create the equivalency.
+- Click the Create button to create the equivalency.

 The Equivalency Batch Editor is also available to batch hide or batch reveal equivalencies in the Public View.
 For example, you may want to work on equivalencies with a particular institution, keeping them hidden until you are ready to display them.
 Create the equivalencies with the “Hide” box checked, and then use the Equivalency Batch Editor to reveal them all in one step.